Best Price Promise

 Huntingdon to London Kings Cross train travel guide

-Travelling by train from Huntingdon to London Kings Cross is efficient and offers a scenic and comfortable experience.
-With frequent departures from Huntingdon, you can reach London Kings Cross in just 54m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Huntingdon to London Kings Cross combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Huntingdon, you can get to London Kings Cross in just 48m, making it an ideal and convenient choice for travelling between them.

 Planning and booking